Promo banner for the gamescom dev leadership summit powered by Xsolla, February 24-26, 2026 in Lisbon, Portugal

 The line-up is not yet final more speakers will be announced soon!

-Picture of Christian Fonnesbech
+Picture of Christan Fonnesbech

 (he/him)